Axion Effective Action: EFTs with spontaneously and anomalously broken symmetries

 Actually, these ambiguities are the exact analog of those arising for the triangle diagrams, whose expressions are ambiguous since they depend on the routing of the momenta when working at the Feynman diagram level.
 In that case, the ambiguities are removed by imposing the appropriate Ward identities, that is, gauge invariance.
 So, we would like to do the same here, and impose the vector and axial gauge invariance.
 However, all the operators in Eq.~\eqref{initial4op} are already gauge invariant!
 Actually, the would-be-Goldstone bosons $\pi_{A}$ are not even needed to ensure the gauge invariance, and they never contribute to S-matrix elements.
 The reason is that their contributions, or the $\theta_{_{V,A}}$ terms arising when $V_{\mu}\rightarrow V_{\mu}+\partial_{\mu}\theta_{_V}$ or $A_{\mu}\rightarrow A_{\mu}+\partial_{\mu}\theta_{_A}$, drop out by integration by parts~\footnote{One should note that integration by parts can be performed without any hesitation since the fermion has been formally integrated out.} thanks to the antisymmetry of $\tilde{F}_{_{V,A}}^{\mu\nu}$ and the Bianchi identity.

-In the initial Lagrangian of Eq.~\eqref{UVtot} we decided to treat both the would-be Golstone bosons ($\pi_V$ and $\pi_A$) and the Golstone bosons ($\pi_S$ and $\pi_P$) on equal footing by writing them with local derivative acting on them.
-Since this increases the degree of divergence of integrals one would then be tempted, in order to minimise the number integrals to regulazise, to move back to the mass term the would-be Golstone bosons (let us remind that this can be trivially done since the gauge symmetries are assumed not to be anomalous).
+In the initial Lagrangian of Eq.~\eqref{UVtot} we decided to treat both the would-be Goldstone bosons ($\pi_V$ and $\pi_A$) and the Goldstone bosons ($\pi_S$ and $\pi_U$) on equal footing by writing them with local derivative acting on them.
+Since this increases the degree of divergence of integrals one would then be tempted, in order to minimise the number of integrals to regularise, to preferentially consider the situation where the would-be Goldstone bosons enter the mass term (let us remind that this can be trivially done since the gauge symmetries are assumed not to be anomalous).
 Then, after Taylor expanding the mass term one obtains,

 Since by construction the $U(1)_V$ and $U(1)_A$ symmetries are gauged, the would-be-Goldstone bosons, $\pi_V$ and $\pi_A$, are not involved in bosonic operators up to dimension five, starting from Eq.~\eqref{UVtot2}.
-This means that the fermion-less EFT expansion will start again with four dimension-five operators involving only the Goldstone bosons $\pi_S$ and $\pi_P$~,
+This means that the fermion-less EFT expansion will start again with four dimension-five operators involving only the Goldstone bosons $\pi_S$ and $\pi_U$~,

 Since $\pi_A$ drops out of Eq.~\eqref{initial4op} under integration by part, we recover exactly the same effective interactions.
 Moving the would-be-Goldstone to the fermion mass term, that is, making it gauge-dependent, does not help to fix the $\omega_{i}$ coefficients because gauge invariance is still automatic for the leading dimension-five operators.
 The only way forward is to perturb the theory to break this automatic gauge invariance, so that non-trivial constraints on the $\omega_{i}$ coefficients can emerge.
-One possibility is to associate to the Goldstone bosons, $\pi_S$ and $\pi_P$, auxiliary gauge fields $S_{\mu}$ and $P_{\mu}$, respectively, as we will now discuss.
+One possibility is to associate to the Goldstone bosons, $\pi_S$ and $\pi_U$, auxiliary gauge fields $S_{\mu}$ and $U_{\mu}$, respectively, as we will now discuss.